 The District will utilize one and two-hour delays as necessary.
 The district will no longer utilize the “flex day” option, effective the 2019-20 school year.

 On one hour delays, students should arrive at school or at their transportation stops one hour later than usual.
-The Empire Program and Project Excel will both delay their start times by one hour.
+The district’s early drop-off program and Project Excel will both delay their start times by one hour.

 On two-hour delays, students should arrive at school or at their transportation stops two hours later than usual.
-The Empire Program and Project Excel will both delay their start times by two hours.
+The district’s early drop-off program and Project Excel will both delay their start times by two hours.

 The initial decision to close or delay school will be made no later than 5:45 a.m. and will be announced on all communications channels.

 If there is a delay and persistent inclement weather warrants a school closure, that decision will be announced by 7:45 a.m. on all communications channels.

 When school is delayed, the start time of the early drop-off program will also be delayed by the same amount of time.
 Parents of students enrolled in the early drop-off program may drop off their children at 7:30 a.m. during one hour delays and 8:30 a.m. during two hour delays.

 Monticello High School and RJK Middle School – 11 a.m.